Samiii777/TheRock/docs/rfcs/RFC0011-Windows-Packaging-Requirements.md

 1. **The OS enabled the long paths option**: Computer Configuration -> Administrative Templates -> System -> Filesystem -> Enable Win32 long paths.
 1. **The program** must include the <longPathAware>true</longPathAware> XML tag.

 The enablement of long paths is required for registry key names involving the SDK files.
-This includes Cmake, headers, etc. and excludes the runtimes.
+This includes CMake, headers, etc. and excludes the runtimes.
 All redistributable runtimes will support the default `MAX_PATH` length of 260 characters.

 The installer should have an option to enable: